camunda/camunda-docs-manual/content/reference/embedded-forms/controls/select.md

 ---

-Select boxes are HTML controls of the form
+Select boxes are HTML controls of the form of

 ```html
 <select></select>